-A zoöp is a cooperation between a human organisation and a representation of localised, non-human life.
-The format consists of several interlocking parts.
+A zoöp is an organisation whose board includes a representative for the voices and interests of non-human life.
+The zoöp model consists of several interlocking parts.

 The zoöp is based on the premise that the global climate crisis and ecological devastation are the effects of an economic system that has systematically put human interests above non-human interests: zoöps strengthen the position of non-humans within human societies, stimulate ecological regeneration or quality of life for multispecies communities (that include humans) and counter extractivist dynamics.

 The zoöp model consists of three ‘entities’ with their own specific roles and responsibilities: the Zoönomic Institute, the Zoönomic Foundation and zoöps.
 Zoöps are organisations that want to contribute to ecological regeneration by making the interests of non-human life part of their organisational decision making.
 An organisation receives the zoöp licence by assigning a Board Observer Seat to the Zoönomic Foundation, performing a baseline assessment and by committing to the Zoönomic Annual Cycle.

 The Zoönomic Foundation has laid down in its statutes that its sole task is to represent the voice of non-human life in the operational sphere of Zoöps.
 The foundation performs this task by delegating so-called Speakers for the Living.
 These delegates are independent regeneration experts who translate the interests of non-human life into the operational decisions of the zoöps.
 In this way, the zoöp model anchors the realisation of ecological regeneration within an organisation in a robust way, without changing its existing goals.
 A school remains a school, a housing association remains a housing association, a hotel remains a hotel.
 The goal of ecological regeneration is added to this.
 The experts focus exclusively on topics directly related to ecological regeneration; there is a contractual relationship, they have no control over other matters.